 Whether or not you buy into the numbing effect of Betty's dormant emotional issues (and there's a persuasively put case for doing so in the IMDb user reviews), Opera still stands as one of Argento's most stylish achievements and is regarded by some as his last great giallo work, despite fan enthusiasm for The Stendhal Syndrome.
 Not everything makes complete sense, and non-giallo fans will find plenty to pick holes in, but on the components that count it delivers in visually sumptuous and blood-spattered spades.

-Disc 1 contains the International cut of the film, while disc 2 has the edit of the film prepared for the American market, which runs almost twelve minutes shorter.
+Disc 1 contains the International cut of the film, while disc 2 has the edit of the film prepared for the American market, which is almost twelve minutes shorter.
 The cuts are not to the violence, but trims made to character scenes, presumably to accelerate the pace.
 This does result in some unfortunate losses, with costumer Julia now not appearing until just before she's attacked, and there's no second appearance for Alma's mother following Betty's escape through the air vent.
 I've probably missed a couple, but here's a list of the cuts and alterations I spotted: